Bill Henderson (Canadian singer): Career

 As a young man, Henderson performed as a guitarist in the Panorama Trio at the Vancouver Hilton Hotel's Panorama Roof restaurant.
 He then helped form the psychedelic rock group The Collectors.

 After The Collectors disbanded, Henderson and other former Collectors formed the band Chilliwack.
 The group played together for more than 30 years, and produced the hits "Lonesome Mary", "California Girl", and "My Girl (Gone, Gone, Gone)".
 He is also part of the folk music supergroup UHF.

-As well as performing, Henderson has produced many recordings; he won the 1983 Juno Award for "Producer of the Year", with Brian MacLeod, for Chilliwack's Opus X album.
-He also won a Genie Award for best original song in a movie ("When I Sing", from Bye Bye Blues), and was musical director for the Canadian edition of Sesame Street from 1989 to 1995.
-Henderson was a founding inductee to the BC Entertainment Hall of Fame in 1994.

-Henderson has served as director of the Canadian Association of Recording Arts and Sciences (CARAS) and as president of the Songwriters Association of Canada.
-In 2014 he was awarded the Special Achievement Award by SOCAN at the 2014 SOCAN Awards in Toronto.
+Henderson is also a music producer.
+He was musical director for the Canadian edition of Sesame Street from 1989 to 1995.
+He has served as director of the Canadian Academy of Recording Arts and Sciences (CARAS) and as president of the Songwriters Association of Canada.
+In 2014 he was awarded the Special Achievement Award by Society of Composers, Authors and Music Publishers of Canada (SOCAN) at the 2014 SOCAN Awards in Toronto.

+Henderson has continued to tour Canada both as a solo musician and with Chilliwack.

+Honors and awards

+He and Brian MacLeod won the Producer of the Year Juno Award in 1983 for Chilliwack's Opus X album.
+He won a Genie Award for best original song in a movie ("When I Sing", from Bye Bye Blues).
+Henderson was a inaugural inductee to the BC Entertainment Hall of Fame in 1994.

 Henderson was named a Member of the Order of Canada in 2015.

-In 2016, Henderson continues to tour Canada as a solo musician and to perform with Chilliwack.

 Personal

 Henderson's daughter Camille Henderson is a singer; she was a member in the early 1990s of the pop trio West End Girls, and has appeared as a guest vocalist on albums by Sarah McLachlan and Delerium.
-Another daughter, Saffron Henderson is a singer and voice actress.
+Another daughter, Saffron Henderson, is a singer, actress and voice actress.
+His son-in-law (Saffron's husband) is professional baseball player Chris Pritchett.